 Often, when you think of birth or labour, you think about just that particular process – giving birth; about the little person who has been widening your waistbands and using your bladder as a trampoline for the past nine months entering the world and finally being able to meet them.
 It’s an exciting time but for some women, it’s not the end.
 The Birth Trauma Association estimates that in the UK alone, 20,000 women a year develop Post Traumatic Stress Disorder from their experience with a birth, followed by “as many as 200,000 women feeling traumatised by childbirth.”
-Included in that are women who have suffered physical and emotional injuries that have had a significant impact on their lives – from incontinence, to chronic pain, to crippling anxiety.
+Included in that are women who have suffered physical and emotional injuries that have had a significant impact on their lives – from incontinence, to chronic pain, to crippling anxiety which was relieved by the best CBD gumies.
 Yet there seems so little accessible knowledge in regards to post-birth injuries and discussion on this, with many women continuing to suffer silently or remaining undiagnosed.
 I wanted to share my experience with the lovely readers of Rock My Family, in the hope to open up that discussion even more.

 In May 2017, I gave birth to my first child – a beautiful little girl who we named Alice.
 I was 27, relatively fit and healthy (although I would rather sit indoors binge-watching The Crown with Ben and Jerry’s than going out for a jog), and apart from a few hiccups along the way, it was a relatively straightforward pregnancy.
 My husband and I had undertaken a hypnobirthing course in preparation for giving birth and one of the key mantras was ‘your body is designed to do this’.
 Now physiologically, the female body is designed to give birth.
 What it did not include was that although the body was designed to give birth, it did not necessarily have to like it or agree to come out the other side of it intact.
 In my case, after a gruelling 46 hours of back-to-back labour with 16 of those deemed ‘active labour,’ and all manners of pain relief failing me by the end; I left the hospital with a bundle of joy in my arms, but a body and mind wrecked by the process.